Peyton, Italy Specialist

 I first went to Italy on a four-month study abroad program in Florence, which is where I fell in love with the country.
 I threw myself into the experience spending weekends exploring Tuscany and pledging to cover as much ground as possible throughout the semester.
 From Florence, I went north to Lombardy and south along the coast to Campania, a region offering great food and even better scenery.
 After returning from my semester abroad, I just knew I would have to go back.
 My experience had ignited a passion for travel that I had to share with friends and family.
 Now, I return every year in order to explore remoter parts of the country and discover destinations that are well off the beaten track.
 Italy has so much to offer, each visit brings something new, and always something I just love to share with travel companions new to the country.

-Start planning your trip to Italy with Peyton by calling
+Start planning your trip to Europe with Peyton

 Q&A with Peyton